rathsidd/Dynamical-Analysis/JustinShaw/ECNN/README.md

 ## PHASE 4: Create a GROMACS Extension
 Make an extension to the GROMACS MD software using the documentation found [here](http://manual.gromacs.org/current/dev-manual/index.html)

+# TODO:
+- make a master pdb file with constant timesteps